Kurento/kurento/kurento-media-server/README.md

 ## Working with this image

 The [Kurento Project](https://www.kurento.org/) provides this Docker image as a nice *all-in-one* package for introductory purposes.
-It comes with default settings, which is enough to let you try the [Kurento Tutorials](https://doc-kurento.readthedocs.io/en/latest/user/tutorials.html).
+It comes with default settings, which is enough to let you try the [Kurento Tutorials].

 For *real-world* application development, developers are encouraged to [base FROM](https://docs.docker.com/engine/reference/builder/#from) this Docker image and build their own, with any customizations that they need or want.
 That's the nice thing about how Docker containers operate!
 You can build your own images based on the previous work of others.